pygame-web/.github/profile/README.md

 ### pygbag network api

 Please note that thanks to some recent money donations we will be able to provide a hub+api for multiplayer games for at least one year.
-Of course donors are granted as much applications ID they need as long the service costs can be split amongst them.
+Of course donors are granted as much applications ID they need as long the service costs can be splitted amongst them.

-For others please apply with on pygame-web channel of Pygame Community Discord for temporary free access ( all developpers IP address required in case of teams).
+For others please apply on pygame-web channel of Pygame Community Discord for temporary free access (all developpers IP addresses will be required in case of teams).

 No adult content whatsoever will be tolerated and lobbies/chats/ingame will be monitored for abuse or ill behaviour on the standard network (websockets).
 Please adopt self moderation behaviour.